-- PsychPortal's Diagnostic Quizzing will help you pinpoint the concepts with which you are having difficulty in each chapter.
+- PsychPortal's Diagnostic Quizzing help you pinpoint the concepts with which you are having difficulty in each chapter.
 You may take pre-lecture quizzes to see how well you understand material before coming to class and mastery quizzes to gauge your understanding of what you have learned.
 Quizzes are randomized and timed and the results direct you to reading sections, interactive activities, and other resources to help you focus study time on the important concepts you need to master.
-Quiz results are stored in your Personalized Study Plan. - In addition to fostering your knowledge of course concepts, you will accrue extra points as you complete the pre-lecture and mastery quizzes for each of the 10 assigned chapters.
-For the assigned chapter(s), you may submit the pre-lecture and mastery quizzes according to the following schedule (note the final due date and time are the same as the relevant chapter activities and homework):
+Quiz results are stored in your Personalized Study Plan. - In addition to fostering your knowledge of course concepts, you will accrue extra points as you complete the pre-lecture and mastery quizzes for each assigned chapter.
+For assigned chapter(s), you may submit the pre-lecture and mastery quizzes according to the following schedule (note the final due date and time are the same as the relevant chapter activities and homework):

 '''

-CH 1: 8/24 - 9/11 by NOON
+CH 1: 8/24 - 9/9 by NOON

-CH 2 & 5: 9/12 - 9/30 by NOON
+CH 2 & 6: 9/10 - 9/28 by NOON

-CH 7 & 8: 10/1 - 10/21 by NOON
+CH 7 & 8: 9/29 - 10/14 by NOON

-CH 11 & 12: 10/22 - 11/6 by NOON
+CH 5, 15, 13: 10/15 - 11/9 by NOON

-CH 4, 15, 13: 11/7 - 12/4 by NOON
+CH 11 & 12: 11/10 - 11/23 by NOON (count toward final grade only if you choose OPTION 2)

 '''

-Each pre-lecture and mastery quiz completed on-time will earn 1 point.
-Thus, you may earn up to 20 extra points (+3.7%) with this activity.
+➤ Each pre-lecture and mastery quiz completed on-time will earn 1 point.
+If you choose course OPTION 1, you may earn up to 16 points (+3.6%); if you choose course OPTION 2, you may earn up to 20 extra points (+3.7%) with this activity.
 Partial or late completion of quizzes will give you no extra-credit points.
-Extra-credit points will be counted in your final grade only if you take each of the 5 exams, complete at least 4 of the 5 homework assignments and 8 of the 10 chapter activities.
+Extracredit points will be counted in your final grade only if you complete all required coursework.